-The implementation of the District-wide Feeder Patterns and attendance boundaries will be conducted in a phased approach.
-The plan details both current feeder pattern and boundary recommendations and future considerations based on theoretical actions over the next three years, lists neighborhoods that may be impacted and future possibilities that may be necessary.
+The implementation of the District-wide Feeder Patterns and attendance boundaries will be conducted in a phased approach in alignment with FBISD Policy FDB (LOCAL).
+The plan details feeder pattern and boundary actions over the next three years, lists neighborhoods that may be impacted and future actions.
+At the January 12, 2015 Board Workshop, the administration will discuss ways in which the proposed implementation plan will affect the 2015-16 school year budget, transportation routing, and other district operations.